9hafidz6/main1/docs/DeveloperGuide.md

-**Use case: Create a new todo task**
+**Use case: Create a new order**

 ​	1.
-User requests to add a new todo task
+User requests to add a new order

 ​	2.
-Program adds new todo task to Task List
+Program adds new order to order List

 ​		Use case ends.